Are you searching for online proofreading jobs as an extra side hustle? Good. You are in the right place.

-The con with fiver is that many proofreaders here fix their price at $5.
-So, it takes some effort to fix better prices and earn more.
+But the only drawback is that many proofreaders here fix their price at $5.
+So it takes effort to fix better prices and earn more.

-Fiver pays you through PayPal, bank transfer or Direct deposit.
+Fiverr pays you through PayPal, bank transfer, or Direct deposit.

-You must be an expert and a native speaker of your proofreading language to qualify for their proofreading job.
-And that’s not all.
-You have to take and pass their proofreading tests.
+First off, to apply, you must be an expert in your field and a native speaker of your proofreading language.
+Also, be sure to take and pass their basic grammar test.

-Their proofreading job vacancies are only open occasionally, but you can sign up for their employment email to be notified.
+ProofreadNow has job openings only occasionally.
+But you can sign up for their employment email to be notified.

-Kibin is a good sites where you can find remote jobs as an editor.
+Kibin is another good site to find remote jobs as an editor.

-They don’t have usually have their job positions open the year-round but don’t forget to check their site once in while – in case.
+They don’t usually have their job positions open all year-round but do check their site occasionally to be aware when the jobs open.

-Book Editing proofreader jobs is only open to native English speakers living in the US.
+Book Editing proofreader jobs are only open to native English speakers living in the US.

 But there is a plus: You don’t have to be an expert to stand a chance.
-In fact, many of their writers have a wide range of interest like science fictions, memoir, journalism, etc.
+Many of their writers even have a wide range of interests like science fiction, memoir, journalism, etc.

 Many of their writers contribute top online publications, so you will be in great company if you are approved.

-You can apply for different kinds of jobs on this site, including online proofreading with no experience.
+You can apply for different kinds of jobs on this site, including online proofreading, even with no experience.

-Scribbr is a site that help students to edit their academic papers and thesis.
-So, it is understandable that their first requirements is a minimum of a college degree.
+Scribbr helps students to edit their academic papers and thesis.
+So, it is understandable that their first requirement is a minimum of a college degree.

 Secondly, you must be familiar with both the United States and the United Kingdoms’ use of English.

-If you meet those two requirements, then you stand a really great chance.
+If you have those two requirements, then you stand a great Scribbr.

-Your only job is proofread, edit or help people to write completely from scratch.
+Now, your only job is proofread, edit, or help people to write content from scratch.
 Check out their site to apply.